Boston Marathon Team Frequently Asked Questions

 Where does the money go?

 The money raised by our marathon team goes to support our Annual Fund.
-Boston Children’s Museum Annual Fund is an unrestricted fund that provides the critical funding necessary to ensure that our high-quality programs, groundbreaking exhibits, multicultural celebrations, and teacher trainings remain accessible and available to all those in the Boston (and even the global!) community.
+Boston Children’s Museum Annual Fund provides the critical funding necessary to ensure that our high-quality programs, groundbreaking exhibits, multicultural celebrations, and teacher trainings remain accessible and available to all those in the Boston (and even the global!) community.

 Do I have to stay with the Boston Children’s Museum team during the Boston Marathon?